Addiction is actually a physiological condition, NOT a character flaw or mental weaknesses.

-Neuroplasticity is an emerging theory in the field of neuroscience.
-So whether your bad behavior is shopping, eating, codependency or serial infidelity, there is a chemical reaction occurring producing what makes you feel ok.
-You get hooked on this feeling and repeat the behavior, which reinforces the neurological pathway.
+You get hooked on these feeling and therefore repeat the behavior, which reinforces the neurological pathway.
 As these synaptic networks strengthen, the behaviors become entrenched.
-Drug and alcohol addiction are most obviously rooted in this very neurobiology.
+Drug and alcohol addiction connect to this very neurobiology.

 Dopamine is another chemical that floods the brain, attuning the system to pleasurable stimuli.
-Positive emotions and heightened arousal permeates the body during this mind state.
-New relationships soar as dopamine levels climb.
-Think about the mind-state of falling in love...
+Positive emotions and heightened arousal permeates the body during this mind-state, and the appeal of new relationships soar as dopamine levels climb.
+Think about the "intoxicating" mind-state of falling in love.

-Point of all this is to understand that addictive behaviors are real physiological conditions, not bizarre psychological weaknesses.
-What neurobiology is now contributing to addiction treatment is a better understanding of the reward-pathway stimulation; how and when to interrupt the cycle, and a de-stigmatization of shame.
+The point of all this is to understand that addictive behaviors are real physiological conditions, not bizarre psychological weaknesses.
+Neurobiology now contributes to addiction treatment and gives us a better understanding of the reward-pathway stimulation—how and when to interrupt the cycle, and a de-stigmatization of shame.

-How to begin to interrupt the cycle and regain control:
+How do you interrupt the cycle and regain control?

-Know its not the vice you are so needing; it is the feel-good effects.
+- Realize you don't need the vice, just the feel-good effects.
 Distinguishing here is critical.
 Giving power to the vice is diminishing the power within to stop the compulsive behavior.
-So its not the new shoes, or the next line of cocaine, or the next text message you must send...rather a feeling, with an underlying new belief, that is so vital to our existence.
-Yes, here’s where psychodynamic therapy comes in.
+So, it's not the new shoes, the next line of cocaine, or the next text message you must send; rather, it's a feeling with an underlying new belief that is so vital to our existence.
+Yes, this is where psychodynamic therapy comes in.

-Time to break out of denial.
-If it is imperative to obtain this state of mind, what is going on that does not feel so good?
+- Break out of denial.
+If it's imperative to obtain this state-of-mind, what's going on that doesn't feel so good?
 Where in your life are you short-changing yourself?
-In other words, if you need so badly to feel good, you probably have not been feeling ok for awhile and are compensating...
+In other words, if you need so badly to feel good, you probably haven't been feeling okay for a while and are compensating.

-What can you bring into your life that makes you feel good in a more authentic way?
+- Find other things to bring into your life that make you feel authentically good.
 When we give something up, there is a void.
-A good time to connect to healthier, more sustaining ways to feel good.
-Know that these new things may not have the rush quality of the former.
-Retraining the brain thru Mindfulness practices will disrupt the cycle and diminish the addictive draw.
-Through Mindfulness we learn experientially about non-attachment, acceptance, and gratitude for what is, so we can stop chasing what is not.
+This void is a good time to connect to healthier, more sustaining ways to feel good.
+You must realize that these new things may not have the rush quality of the former.
+Re-training the brain through mindfulness practices disrupts the cycle and diminishes the addictive draw.
+Through mindfulness we learn experientially about non-attachment, acceptance, and gratitude for what is, so we can stop chasing what is not.

 Disrupting the pattern takes work.
 Understanding the process is the first step.